 Can I ride with the Run in my car (cage)?

-Our number one goal is safety of the Run participants and the public.
+Our number one goal is the safety of the Run participants and the public.
 Personal vehicles should ride behind the motorcycles between the last motorcycle and the rear escort.
-You should not intermingle with the motorcycles at any time.
-Due to limited space at most of our gas stops we ask you to proceed to another station or skip a gas stop.
+It would help if you did not intermingle with the motorcycles at any time.
+Due to limited space at most of our gas stops, we ask you to proceed to another station or skip a gas stop.
 Our gas stops are planned for the I-90 Town Pump near Three Forks (~65 miles from Helena) and Ennis (~46 miles from Three Forks).
 The ride will conclude in West Yellowstone (~72 miles from Ennis).

 Do I have to ride a certain brand of bike?

-No, all bikes are welcome as long as they are safe, licensed, insured in accordance with your state’s laws, and highway capable.
-If you go on the ride, you will likely ride more than 200 miles depending on your home town.
+No, all bikes are welcome as long as they are safe, licensed, insured per your state’s laws, and highway capable.
+If you go on the ride, you will likely ride more than 200 miles, depending on your hometown.
 Be sure your bike is up to a ride of this length.

 What special skills are needed to ride with the pack?

-What do I need to have with me if my passenger is under the age of 18 on the Run?
+What do I need to have with me if my passenger is under 18 on the Run?

 Montana law requires any riders under the age of 18 to wear a helmet.